Metatarsalgia Pain beneath the heads of the metatarsal bones

 References

 Schreuder, H.W.B.
-(2007).
-De voet.
-De basis voor staan en gaan.
-Nijmegen: Thieme.
+(2007) De voet.
+De basis voor staan en gaan Nijmegen: Thieme.

 foot metatarsalgia pain location